Speckle tracking echocardiography as a new screening tool for dilated cardiomyopathy in Doberman Pinschers

 Eligibility

-- All enrolled dogs must be 5 years of age or older
+- Dogs must be 5 years of age or older

-- Systemic disease that can affect cardiac function
+- Have any disease that can affect the heart (e.g. hypothyroidism)

 Study Design

-For this study, we will be enrolling healthy Dobermans as well as Dobermans who have previous Holter monitor evidence of heart abnormalities that may indicate the early stages of DCM.
+For this study, we are enrolling Dobermans who have previous Holter monitor evidence of heart abnormalities that may indicate the early stages of DCM.

 Compensation